 Gina Mariko Rosales

-Chances are, you’ve been to one of Gina Mariko Roslaes’ events, even if you weren’t aware.
+Chances are, you’ve been to one of Gina Mariko Rosales’ events, even if you weren’t aware.

 In this episode, which kicks off our Asian-American/Native Hawaiian/Pacific Islander Heritage Month programming, meet Gina.
 Born in Daly City, she’s lived most of her life on the Peninsula and in San Francisco.
 But let’s talk about how she got to where she is today.